tskit-dev/pyslim/docs/time_units.md

 The mutation rate passed to msprime is in units of mutations per unit-of-time-in-the-tree-sequence, so since you did a WF simulation, the units of time in the tree sequence are in generations, and you should give it mutation rate in mutations per generation.
-The rate in units of mutations per year would be 30 times smaller, and so would give you 30 times fewer neutral mutations than you want.
+As long as your mutation rate is in units of mutations per bp per generation, as is typical, no adjustment is needed, but if it were in different units, such as per year, it would need to be changed.
-Conversely, if you did a nonWF simulation where one tick = one year, then you'd want the mutation rate in units of mutations per year.
+(The rate in units of mutations per year would be 30 times smaller, and so would give you 30 times fewer neutral mutations than you want.)

 ## Coalescence, recombination, and migration rates in recapitation